 While I led Marketing at The Next Web, we looked at our variability in traffic to figure out how to grow our audience more sustainably over time (instead of relying on content going viral).
-Besides the apparent focus on SEO, we realized that the # of published posts was obviously a big input.
-It was not too surprising in itself, but it was an input metric that could significantly impact sessions.
-For example, it led to us republishing or reposting old content more on Social Media and having more writer support on weekends to create a steady stream of content.
-Without knowing what impacts traffic on a channel, you’ll have difficulty figuring out how to change your approach.
+Besides the apparent focus on SEO, we realized the # of published posts was a big input.
+It was not too surprising, but it was an input metric that could significantly impact sessions.
+For example, it led to us republishing or reposting old content on Social Media and having more writer support on weekends to create a steady stream of content.
+Without knowing what impacts traffic on a channel, you’ll have difficulty changing your approach.

 Reporting Input Metrics versus Output Metrics

-What metrics should you be reporting on to your boss or upper-level?
+What metrics should you be reporting to your boss or upper level?
 The ones that show the impact, which is most often output metrics in my opinion.
-You want to show business results as that shows your contribution to the bottom line of the business (at the end of the day we’re all getting paid based on that).
+You want to show business results as that shows your contribution to the business’s bottom line (at the end of the day we’re all getting paid based on that).

 Example Input Metrics for SEO

-Crawl to Indexation: Each combination of steps will provide you with a way to input the next outcome.
+Crawl to Indexation: Each combination of steps will provide a way to input the next outcome.
 Increasing the number of pages should increase how many are crawled.